-All ocean going vessels arriving and departing from Port Canaveral require the use of a Pilot.
-To book a Canaveral Pilot agents must call the Port Canaveral Harbor Master at (321) 783-7832.
-Please have the vessel contact the Canaveral Pilots on VHF 12 one hour before arrival at the pilot station.
-The Pilot boarding station is 1 nm Southeast of buoy #3 in approximate position 28-21.9N, 80-30.9W.
+To schedule/arrange for a Canaveral Pilot to attend your vessel call the Port Canaveral Harbor Master at (321) 302-2756.
+Arriving vessels should contact the Canaveral Pilots on VHF 12 one hour before arrival at the pilot station to confirm their ETA.
+The pilot boarding area is 1 to 2 nautical miles southeast of buoys 3 and 4.

 Arrivals Require a 24-Hour Notice • Departures Require a 2-Hour Notice